 Third boon- Feywild Fortitude +700 HP vs Elven Haste +2% AP gain.

 Can’t really go wrong either way.
 At 3.2k recovery you need about 250 extra recovery to get 2% AP.
 For HP a rank 7 radiant gives 740 HP while you need a rank 9 silvery for 250 recovery.
 If you’re not stacking exclusively for HP 2% AP is the way to go because it’s more bang for buck.
 2% AP is multiplicative with your AP gain.
 Taking this also means you can drop some CHA back to WIS.

 Fourth boon- Elven Tranquility when struck you have chance to heal self for 400 HP (actually more like 600-700 post module 3) vs Elven Ferocity when striking a foe you have a chance to deal 400 Arcane damage.
-I’ve tested and it’s 1 proc per minute, so useless either way, even more so as the damage is mitigated by enemy armor, and the heal is diminished by righteousness (gone after module 3).
+I’ve tested and it’s 1 proc per minute, so useless either way, even more so as the damage is mitigated by enemy armor and doesn't work with ArP.

 Elven Resolve- Stamina/ guard meter regens 10% faster in combat

 Fey Thistle- When you deflect you deal 400 damage to your attacker

 Elvish Fury- When you kill a foe you gain 20 power for 45 seconds, stack up to 30 times